hmxmilohax/rb3-pc/pages/english/getting-started/5 quick_config.md

 ## Quick Configuration Profiles

 Now that the game is in the library, we'll download some files to adjust RPCS3 for the best experience.
 Below are the quick configuration files.
-Download whichever is best for your computer.
+Download a whichever is best for your computer.

 * [[Recommended settings]](https://carlmylo.github.io/rb3-pc/downloads/customconfigs/recommended.zip){:target="_blank"} - These are the settings used for the recommended specs listed in [[requirements]](https://carlmylo.github.io/rb3-pc/gs_reqs#a-computer){:target="_blank"}.
 * [[Minimum settings]](https://carlmylo.github.io/rb3-pc/downloads/customconfigs/minimum.zip){:target="_blank"} - These are the settings used for the minimum specs listed in [[requirements]](https://carlmylo.github.io/rb3-pc/gs_reqs#a-computer){:target="_blank"}.